shameem64/Oppenheimer-Project/README.md

 Download and open the project in Eclipse
 To Run single test case navigate to \src\test\java\TestCase\UserStory1\tc0001.java and right click run as -> TestNG test

-To Run as suite right click testng.xml and select TestNG Suite
+To Run as suite right click testng.xml and select -> Run As -> TestNG Suite

 Further Improvements which needs to be done for Automation
 1. UI Automation with selenium